McDegens-DAO/mcburn-js/README.md

 # mcburn-js

-Example javascript functions for interacting with the **mcburn** cNFT burner program for Solana.
+Javascript functions for interacting with the **mcburn** cNFT burner program for Solana.

 # ATTN!

 This repo is not production ready out of the box.
+It is meant to show basic usage examples.

 # Program